zernonia/supabase-realtime-playground/README.md

 Then I look around the internet and couldn't find any similar example, thus inspired me to take on the challenge, and utilizing [Supabase Realtime ⚡](https://supabase.io/docs/reference/javascript/subscribe) to replicate similar effect.

-After long hour of studying and replicating, I'm proud to present this **Open Source Supabase Realtime NextConf Clone** Playground 🔥
+After long hour of studying and replicating, I'm proud to present this **Open Source Supabase Realtime Playground** 🔥

 > ⚠️ If you encountered any bugs🐛, please report it so that I can prepare my Bug Spray!